 Whilst at the AoMRC, Terence continued to work on behalf of children, being on the Board of the National Society for the Prevention of Cruelty to Children (NSPCC), the first Independent Panel Inquiry into Child Sexual Abuse and Chair of the Scientific Committee of the European Paediatric Association 2013-2015.
 His long-term advocacy on smoking contributed significantly to the ban on smoking in cars carrying children and plain tobacco packaging in England.

 Terence became a member of the General Medical Council in 2009 at a time of major concerns about safe-guarding and worked hard to improve the GMC’s understanding of paediatric practice.
-Appointed Chair of the GMC from January 2015 by the Privy Council, he is working to progress innovative reforms, including a national medical licensing assessment, improving fitness to practice procedures, helping vulnerable doctors, improving guidance on confidentiality and consent, and a review of flexibility in medical training.
+Appointed Chair of the GMC from January 2015 by the Privy Council, he worked to progress innovative reforms, including a national medical licensing assessment, improving fitness to practice procedures, helping vulnerable doctors, improving guidance on confidentiality and consent, and a review of flexibility in medical training.